 Work your way up slowly

 Like when dealing with any physical ailment, moderation is key.
-E-Bikes are becoming a more and more popular form of exercise that is prescribed to people with all kinds of physical conditions, and heart disease is one of them.
+E-bikes are becoming a more and more popular form of exercise that is prescribed to people with all kinds of physical conditions, and heart disease is one of them.

-Since e-Bikes give riders the option of pedal assist, which in turn requires less pedaling effort than a traditional bicycle, e-Biking is a great, customizable and low impact form of aerobic exercise (a low-impact exercise is a form of exercise that doesn’t put unnecessary strain on your joints or body).
+Since e-Bikes give riders the option of pedal assist, which in turn requires less pedaling effort than a traditional bicycle, e-bike riding is a great, customizable and low impact form of aerobic exercise (a low-impact exercise is a form of exercise that doesn’t put unnecessary strain on your joints or body).